mortpanda/ciam-demo-portal/README.md

 ## How to run this tool
 - In a directory of your choice,

 - Clone the repo,

 - Enter the directory,

 - Install pakackages

 `npm install`
 - Run the tool

 `ng serve`
 - Open the tool

 `http://localhost:4200`

-- Update the below file with the information from your org, If this file does not exist, you will need to create this.
+- The below file is used to hold the Okta condfigurations for the application.
 `src/app/shared/okta-config.ts`

+- The below sample has been included, which you can edit and rename to "okta-config.ts" prior to running your own instance of this application.
+`src/app/shared/sample-okta-config.ts`

 - Inside the files, the below section will need to be updated with your setting.

 ```